acmutsa/O/README.md

 ## About

-O is a smorgasbord of internal tools that is used across ACM, its hackathons, and suborgs.
+O is a smorgasbord of internal tools that is used across ACM, including its suborgs and hackathons.
 It supports (or plans to support) tooling for:

 - Meetings
 - Officer Directory